jdominguez13/Data-Engineer-Project/README.md

 ## Disclaimer
 * This notebook includes the use of a Python wrapper specially designed for the MLB Stats API (https://github.com/toddrob99/MLB-StatsAPI) in order to save tipe developing a custom wrapper
 * The notebook also includes the use of other modules such as openpyxl, urllib.request, PIL (Pillow), io, Pandas and urllib3 required for the data manipulation and Excel output design
+* The module PIL (Pillow) gave me some issues after installing and loading it, but a reboot on my laptop solved that issue

 ## Output